MLB

 I didn’t think so.

 Golf is fun to watch at any time of the year, but it’s at its best in a big tournament like The Masters.
-This is the pinnacle of the PGA season, as every golfer dreams of putting on that classic green jacket.
+This event is the pinnacle of the season, as every golfer dreams of putting on that classic green jacket.

 How Masters Prop Betting Works

 If you’re feeling lucky, you can shoot for the moon by wagering on a hole-in-one.
-Choosing the outright winner is another option, but a safer choice could be opting for a broader final rank, such as top-10 or top-20 finish.
+Choosing the outright winner is another option, but a safer choice could be opting for a broader final rank, such as a top-10 or top-20 finish.

 Since The Masters is the holy grail of golf tournaments, you can expect the props market to be even more robust than usual.
 Betting sites will try to capitalize on this marquee event with a more expansive selection, so be sure to take advantage.